data-steve/data-steve.github.io/_posts/2016-03-23-porting-medium-to-jekyll-on-github.md

 #### Reasons

-[R-bloggers](http://www.r-bloggers.com/) does not like Medium as a feeder platform, since Medium will only share an excerpt of the post with a link to the rest.
+Only after setting up the Medium blog did I realize that it doesn't meet [R-bloggers](http://www.r-bloggers.com/) needs for syndication, since Medium will only share an excerpt of the post with a link to the rest.
 R-bloggers wants the whole post.
-Fair enough.
+Seems fair.

-Its extra work, but I like the idea of being able to work within my own development environment.
-And instead of having to learn a bunch of keyboard shortcuts, as I did for Medium, I can write code and execute commands and push updates via Jekyll.
+It's extra work to port over from Medium, but I like the idea of being able to work within my own development environment.
+And instead of having to learn a bunch of keyboard shortcuts for adding code and links, as I did for Medium, I can write code and execute commands and push updates via Jekyll and RStudio or SublimeText, for example.

 #### Example